jlianglab/Ark/Ark_Plus/README.md

 ## A Fully Open, AI Foundation Model Using Heterogeneous Labels Applied to Chest Radiography

-Due to the large size of the datasets, it is not feasible to upload the data and set up a reproducible run of pretraining and finetuning on CodeOcean.
-Instead, we provide a guideline for the experimental setup and the necessary running commands for **pretraining** and **finetuning**.

-Reproducible runs for **linear-probing** evaluation for Ark+ and CXR Foundation Model on the ChestDR and VinDr-CXR datasets are set up in the `run_linearprobing.sh` file.
-The pre-generated embeddings of the two models are stored in `.npy` files and uploaded in the `data/ ` forder.

-The scripts for generating predictions using the pretraining Ark+ without further training are available in `Zeroshot/Ark+zeroshot-pred.ipynb`.
-All pre-generated prediction values are stored in CSV files in the `zeroshot_pred_csv/` folder.
-The AUROC curve for **zero-shot** prediction performance is plotted in `Zeroshot.ipynb`.

 ## Dataset
 1. [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/)
 2. [ChestX-ray14](https://nihcc.app.box.com/v/ChestXray-NIHCC)